PSA2018 SPSP session: Beyond Theory-Centric Studies of Scientific Progress (November 2018)

 Seattle, 1 November 2018, 10:15 – 11:45

-For more information about location and admission, go to the PSA2018 Sessions Program webpage.
+More information about location and admission was on the PSA2018 Sessions Program webpage.

 PSA2018 Public forum: Values and Accountability in AI and Data Science (November 2018)